cdl-geneseo/geneseo-dictionary/I/Instacart.md

 # Instacart

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Instacart

 Created by  Marissa Maxwell on May 02, 2023

 A delivery service that operates a grocery delivery and pick up service to online shoppers.As of 2023, 100% of students surveyed have heard of this term, and 57% of students think that this term is fairly often or very often used on campus.